 College of Social Sciences, Arts and Humanities Masters Excellence Scholarships

 The Masters Excellence Studentships are available to new UK/EU applicants registering for a full- or part-time, campus-based Masters degree in our College of Social Sciences, Arts and Humanities starting in the 2016-17 academic year.
 Two nine-month Masters Excellence studentships are available, each providing a full fee waiver.
-The deadline for applications is 10 June 2016.
+The deadline for applications is TBC.

 These studentships are intended to support applicants with excellent undergraduate records and who have the capacity to complete a Masters degree at Distinction level.